The Man and the Girl at the Underground Mansion: Denmark

+In an archival tale titled The Girl and the Dog, the heroine, an orphan girl, finds work with a dwarf woman and is given three hard tasks: to milk ferocious goats and to carry water in a sieve.
+She cries at their difficulty, when a little dog appears to her and offers to help in exchange for a kiss.
+She kisses the dog, which helps her in both tasks.
+Next, the dwarf woman orders the girl to go to Hell to get a cake.
+The little dog warns her not to eat anything when she arrives in Hell, and gives her advice on how to proceed: she is to feed the chicken and the cats, place firewood in a fire, and use a hook to hang some scythes to keep them from falling.
+She reaches Hell and enters a witch's house, where she is offered some porridge to eat, but she does not eat it and hides the dish in her clothes.
+She gets the cake and escapes, and the witch orders the animals and objects on the way to stop her, to no avail.
+The girl is released from the dwarf woman's employment and goes on her way.
+She then meets the same dog who helped her, which asks the girl to cut off its head.
+The girl follows its request; a man appears before her.
+They marry.

 Sweden

-Waldemar Liungman named tale type 428 in Sweden as Der musizierende Schrein oder Der Auftrag bei der Schwester der Hexe ("The Music-playing Wooden Box or the Orders from the Witch's Sister").
+Waldemar Liungman named tale type 428 in Sweden as Det spelande skrinet eller uppdraget hos häxans syster, translated to German as Der musizierende Schrein oder Der Auftrag bei der Schwester der Hexe ("The Music-playing Wooden Box or the Orders from the Witch's Sister").

-In a tale collected by G. A. Åberg from Strömfors with the title Te trölla prinsn, a girl finds work with an old woman.
+In a Finnish-Swedish tale collected by G. A. Åberg from Strömfors with the title Te trölla prinsn, a girl finds work with an old woman.
 The first task is to wash black wool white.
 The girl cries over the impossibility, until a wolf appears to her with a magic wand.
 With the wolf's help, the girl accomplishes the task.
 The old woman, then, orders her to wash the white wool back into black.
 As the third task, the old woman gives the girl a letter and orders her to deliver it to her sister, who lives across the lake.
 The wolf gives another magic wand to the girl to create a dry passageway across the lake, and bread, firewood and two breadspades.
 The girl walks to the old woman's sister and gives the bread to two oxen, throws the firewood in a bonfire and gives the breadspade to two women by a stove.
 The girl gives the letter to the old woman's sister, who invites her in to eat some sausages.
 The girl accepts the food, but hides it in her clothing to trick the old woman.
-At the end of the tale, the girl disenchants the her wolf helper, who was a prince under a curse.
+At the end of the tale, the girl disenchants her wolf helper, who was a prince under a curse.